dotaviTS/Week7/AdvancedTopics.md

-# Lesson: Advanced Concurrency, Supervision, and Registry in Elixir
+# Lesson: More Concurrency, Supervision, and Registry in Elixir

 ## Part 1: Supervisors